Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, a zombie mob appears.
 		// - "Zombie Range"
 		// - "Zombie Range Chance"
-		// "Panic Hit" - When a survivor is hit by the Super Tank's claw or rock, a zombie mob appears.
+		// "Panic Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, a zombie mob appears.
 		// - "Zombie Chance"
 		// - "Zombie Hit Mode"
 		// Requires "st_zombie.smx" to be installed.